aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_row-procedures-and-functions/gmp_row_setpooltypemulti.rst

 ==========================

-The procedure :aimms:func:`GMP::Row::SetPoolTypeMulti` can be used to indicate that a group of rows, belonging to a constraint, in a generated mathematical program should become part of a pool of lazy constraints or a pool of (user) cuts.
+The procedure :aimms:func:`GMP::Row::SetPoolTypeMulti` can be used to indicate that a group of rows, belonging to a constraint in a generated mathematical program, should become part of a pool of lazy constraints or a pool of (user) cuts.
 The solvers CPLEX, GUROBI and ODH-CPLEX can make use of this information.